INS Vikrant (1961): Indo-Pakistani War of 1971

 On 23 November, an emergency was declared in Pakistan after a clash of Indian and Pakistani troops in East Pakistan two days earlier.
 On 2 December, the Eastern Fleet proceeded to its patrol area in anticipation of an attack by Pakistan.
 The Pakistan Navy had deployed Ghazi on 14 November with the explicit goal of targeting and sinking Vikrant, and Ghazi reached a location near Madras by the 23rd.
 In an attempt to deceive the Pakistan Navy and Ghazi, India's Naval Headquarters deployed Rajput as a decoy—the ship sailed 160 mi off the coast of Vishakhapatnam and broadcast a significant amount of radio traffic, making her appear to be Vikrant.
 Ghazi, meanwhile, sank off the Visakhapatnam coast under mysterious circumstances.
 On the night of 3–4 December, a muffled underwater explosion was detected by a coastal battery.
 The next morning, a local fisherman observed flotsam near the coast, causing Indian naval officials to suspect a vessel had sunk off the coast.
-The next day, a clearance diving team was sent to search the area, and they confirmed that Ghazi had sunk in shallow waters.
+The next day, a clearance diving team was sent to search the area, and they confirmed Ghazi had sunk in shallow waters.

 The reason for Ghazi's fate is unclear.
-The Indian Navy's official historian, Hiranandani, suggests three possibilities, after having analysed the position of the rudder and extent of the damage suffered.
+The Indian Navy's official historian G. M. Hiranandani suggests three possibilities after analysinh the position of the rudder and extent of the damage suffered.
 The first was that Ghazi had come up to periscope depth to identify her position and may have seen an anti-submarine vessel that caused her to crash dive, which in turn may have led her to bury her bow in the bottom.
 The second possibility is closely related to the first: on the night of the explosion, Rajput was on patrol off Visakhapatnam and observed a severe disturbance in the water.
 Suspecting that it was a submarine, the ship dropped two depth charges on the spot, on a position that was very close to the wreckage.
 The third possibility is that there was a mishap when Ghazi was laying mines on the day before hostilities broke out.

 Vikrant was redeployed towards Chittagong at the outbreak of hostilities.
-On 4 December, the ship's Sea Hawks struck shipping in Chittagong and Cox's Bazar harbours, sinking or incapacitating most of the ships present.
+On 4 December, the ship's Sea Hawks struck shipping in the Chittagong and Cox's Bazar harbours, sinking or incapacitating most of the ships present.
 Later strikes targeted Khulna and the Port of Mongla, which continued until 10 December, while other operations were flown to support a naval blockade of East Pakistan.
 On 14 December, the Sea Hawks attacked the cantonment area in Chittagong, destroying several Pakistani army barracks.
 Medium anti-aircraft fire was encountered during this strike.
 Simultaneous attacks by Alizés continued on Cox's Bazar.
-After this, Vikrant's fuel levels dropped to less than 25 per cent, and the aircraft carrier sailed to Paradip for refueling.
-The crew of INS Vikrant earned two Maha Vir Chakras and twelve Vir Chakra gallantry medals for their part in the war.
+After this, Vikrant's fuel levels dropped to less than 25 per cent and the aircraft carrier sailed to Paradip for refueling.
+The crew of Vikrant earned two Maha Vir Chakras and twelve Vir Chakra gallantry medals for their role in the war.